 Venice is always on the tips of the tongues of those seeking a romantic getaway.

-Whether it’s your honeymoon or your 30th anniversary or you’re a study abroad student in Europe, Venice is surely the city to help you hold loved ones just a bit tighter.
+Whether it’s your honeymoon or your 30th anniversary or you’re a study abroad student in Europe, Venice is surely the city to help you hold loved ones just a bit tighter and if you’ve got just 3 days in Venice, we’ve got the help for you!

 Before you even leave there are a few tips to keep in mind.